 Gene Kelly danced in the rain; we dodge it.

-Dodging The Rain is a self-categorised blogazine committed to representing a variety of new work by emerging writers and artists across the artistic spectrum.
-Founded and edited by three graduates of the National University of Ireland—Galway’s Masters in Writing programme, and one graduate of Uversity, the NUI-recognised Creative Process Masters of the Arts, this quartet aims to provide an internet platform to showcase the work of writers and artists.
+Dodging The Rain is an arts and literary journal committed to representing a variety of new work by emerging writers and artists across the artistic spectrum.
+Founded and edited by three graduates of NUI Galway’s MA in Writing programme, and one graduate of Uversity, the NUI-recognised Creative Process MA, Dodging The Rain aims to provide an internet platform to showcase the work of writers and artists.

-This creative initiative was born out of the connections and support system the founders experienced during NUI Galway’s Writing programme and a desire to further those artistic relationships, as well as foster new ones.
-Galway, Ireland is the base of operations.
+Dodging The Rain was born of the connections and support system the founders experienced during NUI Galway’s Writing programme, and a desire to further those artistic relationships and foster new ones.
+Galway, Ireland is its base.

 Áine Ni Mhaoileoin — Fiction and Features Editor